-- Providing enhanced training to employees with specific roles which may present a higher risk or hold the responsibility of ensuring implementation and effectiveness of financial crime controls. - Tailored to higher risk roles held by employees; - Including red flags for potential indicators of financial crime. - Key components of financial crime laws and regulations e.g. E lements of financial crimes, requirement for financial institutions to implement financial crime prevention programmes consistent with applicable local laws, Politically Exposed Persons ("PEPs") and other higher risk financial crime issues; - Applicable local legal and regulatory requirements for the recognition and reporting of suspicious transactions, cash transactions exceeding local thresholds and sanctions reporting; and - Escalation protocols.

-Awareness amongst employees m - Awareness amongst employees may be created through regular mailers, e-education series, messages from the leadership etc.
+- Providing enhanced training to employees with specific roles which may present a higher risk or hold the responsibility of ensuring implementation and effectiveness of financial crime controls. - Tailored to higher risk roles held by employees; - Including red flags for potential indicators of financial crime. - Key components of financial crime laws and regulations e.g., Elements of financial crimes, requirement for financial institutions to implement financial crime prevention programmes consistent with applicable local laws, Politically Exposed Persons ("PEPs") and other higher risk financial crime issues; - Applicable local legal and regulatory requirements for the recognition and reporting of suspicious transactions, cash transactions exceeding local thresholds and sanctions reporting; and Escalation protocols.
+Awareness amongst employees may be created through regular mailers, e-education series, messages from the leadership etc.